inadeqtfuturs/if/content/code/01-programmatic-menu.md

 - The second half of the ternary just gives us a standard Link nested in a list item.

 I like this approach because it gives us the separation of concerns that Gatsby's documentation recommends without having to write a static GraphQL query.
 Additionally, the example above should give you an idea of how to start working with sub-menus, which is absent in the current Gatsby documentation.
 Check out [my Github](https://github.com/inadeqtfuturs/if/blob/master/src/components/styles/menu.js) for styling.

+### Wrap Up

+I hope these two models of dealing with menus provide useful examples for folks working on their own Gatsby projects.
+In future iterations of these menu designs, I'd like to work on rendering a collapsible (hamburger) menu for mobile.